Kirito-012/Kirito-012/README.md

 <h1 align="center">Hi 👋, I'm Akshat Kumar </h1>
 <h3 align="center">A curious learner and a passionate individual</h3>

-- 🌱 I’m currently a **Front End Web Developer** and I've completed several projects in this field
+- 🌱 I’m currently a **Software Developer** & **Data Scientist** and I've completed several projects in this field

 - ✨ I’m looking for help with **a senior developer who can help me grow**

-- 👯 I’m also looking to collaborate on **Front End projects which majorly uses NextJS or ReactJS**
+- 👯 I’m also looking to collaborate on **Web Development End projects which majorly uses NextJS or ReactJS** and **in some Data Science projects** as well.

-- 🤝 I can also do a teeny-tiny bit of **Back End Development** consisting of **Flask/MongoDB/NodeJS**

 - 🎊 As of now, I am exploring some other widely used languages which also peeks my interest.